Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 the mental process and arrive at the same conclusion as the original author

-and researcher. -------- If it is right, it will be mentally satisfying to professional
+and researcher. -------- If it is right, it will be mentally satisfying to

 genealogists and feel good.
 But if the evidence is not provided, it will seem